Gaatvul/Bug-Jar/Technical Requirements.md

 | | SQL scripts to fetch data. |
 | | Code to request, receive, hold and send data to front end. |
 | | Add section for comments. |
+| | Add permissions for viewing and editing information fields based on account role.
 | Track bug lifecycle | Create 'History' section on bug report page. |
 | | Code to track changes to title, status, criticality, assignee and priority. |
 | | Prepare SQL schema and table for tracked changes. |